Article

 Digital and automation

-On the technology front, CFOs won't need to be the deep specialists and experts on digital and automation – however, with our recent research finding that 94% of businesses plan to implement digital transformation initiatives in their finance function over the next 12 months, it's certainly important to know enough of the art of the possible to help steer the direction, address risks and seize opportunities.
+On the technology front, CFOs won't need to be the deep specialists and experts on digital and automation – however, with most finance functions planning to implement digital transformation initiatives over the next 12 months, it's certainly important to know enough of the art of the possible to help steer the direction, address risks and seize opportunities.

 “Technology is unavoidably going to become an increasingly important part of finance leaders' roles.
 A lot of recent opportunities around technology involve using it to drive efficiencies as well as growth - and that clearly involves investment.
 As a CFO, you need to understand what exactly you're investing in, and what benefits you're going to get.”